Fire Alarm Systems Market Size and Share

 Stringent Global Fire-Safety Regulations and Codes

 Code revisions shaped demand during 2024–2025.
-The 2025 update of NFPA 72 made cybersecurity controls, acoustic leak detection, and thermal-imaging capabilities compulsory for new addressable panels, after federal alerts exposed buffer-overflow flaws that hackers could exploit in legacy systems.[1]Cybersecurity and Infrastructure Security Agency, “Siemens Desigo Fire Safety UL and Cerberus PRO Vulnerabilities,” cisa.gov European EN 54 standards moved in parallel, shifting certification from component-level to full-system testing to assure functional integrity.
+The 2025 update of NFPA 72 made cybersecurity controls, acoustic leak detection, and thermal-imaging capabilities mandatory for new addressable panels, following federal alerts that exposed buffer-overflow flaws that hackers could exploit in legacy systems.[1]Cybersecurity and Infrastructure Security Agency, “Siemens Desigo Fire Safety UL and Cerberus PRO Vulnerabilities,” cisa.gov European EN 54 standards moved in parallel, shifting certification from component-level to full-system testing to assure functional integrity.
 In North America, UL 217 and UL 268 smoke-alarm rules suppressed kitchen nuisance alarms, compelling residential builders to specify new sensor algorithms.
-As a result, the fire alarm market saw a spike in retrofit orders, particularly in healthcare and education campuses where “Restricted Audible Mode Operation” became mandatory for patient- and student-sensitive zones.
+As a result, the fire alarm systems market experienced a surge in retrofit orders, particularly on healthcare and education campuses, where “Restricted Audible Mode Operation” became mandatory for patient- and student-sensitive zones.

 Acceleration of Commercial Real Estate and Smart Building Construction